15 Dec Webmart’s Glossary of Printing Terms

 a roll of paper used in web or rotary printing.

-Same description as offset with ‘using a continuous web of paper’
+Same description as offset but ‘using a continuous web of paper’

 a press which prints on roll or web-fed paper.
 The fun side of printing.
-And quite noisy (the presses apposed to us.
-Well both thinking about it).
+And quite noisy.

 See press proof